adamkpk/ProgrammedInTheStars/readme_project.txt

 4. If the you want The API to retrieve your daily horoscope, click on "Get your daily horoscope".
 To go back to the home page or to enter new data, read point 2.

+Features :-
+1. The main menu(consisting the "about and "refresh") is available for the user in all the pages/steps
+2. The "submit", "Enter using birth-date", "Enter using sun-sign", "ok" and "Get your daily horoscope" buttons change color when hovered upon.
+3. The columns consisting the daily horoscope and the sun-sign information resize according to the windown size (responsive design).